TamojitSaha/STM32f103_Black-Magic-Probe/README.md

 Verification OK

 ```
 If you see this, you are done !!
-Cheers! :beer: :wink:
+Cheers! :beers: :wink:

 Plug out the Serial Converter and plug the Blue-Pill Board with the native USB.